 Each travel to London is more rewarding than the next.
 This cultural city center is packed with history and art, parks and beauty.
 You can absorb a lot just by driving through the city streets in a taxi cab, but make sure that on your vacation you visit these ten places on foot before you leave.

 1. The British Museum has millions of items and artifacts to peruse.
 What started as Sir Hans Sloan’s collection of 71,000 items in 1753 has blossomed into one of the biggest storehouses of ancient artifacts in the world.
 Best of all, admission to this venerable museum remains free of charge.
 The massive collection covers 6000 years of human history and includes pieces from all across the world, including rare Assyrian lion hunt reliefs and Samurai armor.

-2. Saint Paul’s Cathedral is one of Great Britain’s most beautiful spiritual centers.
+2. Saint Paul’s Cathedral is one of Great Britain’s most beautiful spiritual centers in London.
 Although it is a historic building (rebuilt in 1666 after the Great London Fire), it is still home to modern weddings and funerals.
 Living members of British royalty and national leaders have held ceremonies there.
 The Cathedral’s 111-meter-high dome is positioned in the heart of the building.